 As a researcher herself, Kimberly has done some of her own research.
 She has found that approximately 5% of women are intentionally denied a flat result.
 Another 7-8% of women get a bad result, but not intentionally.
 At least 1 in 10 women who choose to go flat, wake up with something that they were not expecting.
 It is a violation of their bodily integrity and violation of consent.
 This is unacceptable.
 The surgeons are not held accountable for their actions.
 Kimberly was on the Today Show and protested outside of the Cleveland Clinic but in the end, her doctor was still not held accountable.

-Kimberly is now the secretary of a soon to be a nonprofit organization called Flat Closure Now.
-On their website, flatclosurenow.com, they have the largest photo gallery of women that opted to go flat.
-They have extensive resources for women on how to prepare for going flat, how to protect their decision, how to address it if they don’t get the desired result, and where to find surgeons.
-There is currently a list of approximately 120 plastic surgeons.
+Kimberly is now the President of a nonprofit organization called Not Putting on a Shirt.
+On their website, www.notputtingonashirt.org, they have extensive resources for women on how to prepare for going flat, how to protect their decision, how to address it if they don’t get the desired result, and where to find surgeons.
+There is currently a list of approximately 210 surgeons.
 Anyone looking for information on where to find a plastic surgeon can email Kim at email@example.com

 Kimberly still struggles with her decision to go flat being denied.
 She continues to have the 2 pockets of excess tissue.
 She has not yet been able to pull the trigger on making the decision to have it fixed.
 It is not easy but is does motivate her to help others avoid this same situation.
 Kimberly feels that we have a duty to help protect others.